 Zippers: Zipper failure ruins vests.
 Look at each zipper closely and work them back and forth.
 Do they slide smoothly?
 Can you make them jump the track?
 Is the zipper tab large enough to hold easily?
 Does the zipper tab include a cloth extension to make it easier to grab while wearing gloves?
 Is the zipper made out of material that may rust and jam?
 Does the surrounding material produce loose threads that will get caught in the zipper?

-Fly Patch/Pocket: Does the vest have a fly patch?
+Fly Patch/Pocket: Does the fly fishing vest have a fly patch?
 The patch is the small square of foam or wool intended for temporary storage of flies.
 Some manufacturers cover the foam with a cloth flap and call it a pocket.
 Seemingly insignificant, the fly patch is a handy tool to hold a few flies either awaiting use or storage without taking time to dig in a fly box.

 Pockets: These are the most critical feature of the vest.
 Too many, too few or poorly placed pockets will cause you to throw the vest away.
 While it seems like a large number, a good vest should have at least ten pockets.
 If you have more than twenty, you will either lose track of where everything is or feel compelled to fill the empties with useless stuff.